fxm90/dev-notes/README.md

 ```

 ## 44 - Animate a view using a custom timing function
-🚀 Starting from iOS 10 we can use a `UIViewPropertyAnimator` to animates changes on views.
+🚀 Starting from iOS 10 we can use a `UIViewPropertyAnimator` to animate changes on views.
 Using the initializer `init(duration:timingParameters:)` we can pass a `UITimingCurveProvider`, which allows us to provide a custom timing function.
 You can find lots of these functions on [Easings.net](https://easings.net/).
 Using e.g. "[easeInBack](https://easings.net/#easeInBack)" your animation code could look like this:

 ```swift
 extension UICubicTimingParameters {